GNSS Jamming and Spoofing Monitoring Using Low-Cost COTS Receivers: RFI Metrics and Receiver Calibration

 The second processing step involves calibration for external temperatures.
 While receivers installed indoors in temperature-controlled environments exhibit stable received power measurements, outdoor installations can experience large fluctuations.
 As seen in Figure ~\ref{fig:NAV25_AGC}, the AGC-adjusted received power values from the SPAN message over a 24-hour period for a receiver installed outdoors on Stanford's campus fluctuates.
 The plot, shown in UTC time, reveals a clear trend: during the daytime, when ambient temperatures are higher, the measured power is lower, conversely at night when temperatures drop the measured power increases.

 The changes in the receiver outputs can be attributed to the increased temperature degrading the performances of the receiver's amplifiers.
-To account for this effect, calibration was performed using data collected from outdoors receivers installed at Stanford, CA. The data were sampled from all months of the year to account for seasonal temperature variations.
+To account for this effect, calibration was performed using data collected from outdoors receivers installed at Stanford, CA. The data were sampled from all seasons of the year to account for seasonal temperature variations, representing temperature cycles ranging from 7 to 52 degrees Celsius, and these values reflect the temperature at the receiver hardware as recorded by their internal sensors and not the ambient temperature.
 Figure ~\ref{fig:NAV25_temp_cal_curve} shows the calibration curve used to adjust the data points to a reference temperature of 300 Kelvin (27 Celsius) as well as the collected data.
+Over 300,000 raw data points, averaged for each temperature were used for the calibration curve fit.

-Figure ~\ref{fig:NAV25_temp_cal} presents the post-AGC adjusted SPAN received power output before and after the calibration to the reference temperature.
-While there is still some fluctuation in the data, the calibration has significantly limited their effect.
+Figure~\ref{fig:NAV25_temp_cal} presents the post-AGC-adjusted SPAN received power output before and after calibration to the reference temperature, alongside the receiver-recorded temperature value.
+While some fluctuation remains in the data, the calibration significantly reduces the temperature effect.